risu-research/negative-result-warrant-agents-consumer/docs/SCOPE.md

 The recorded evidence fixture comes from the public `negative-result-warrant` Phase 3 Algolia run.
 No live Algolia request is made here.

-The OpenAI Agents SDK model is a deterministic `ScriptedModel`.
+The OpenAI Agents SDK model is a minimal deterministic custom `Model` implementation using the public SDK model interface.
 No OpenAI model API call or API key is required.
 The model controls only the ordinary tool-call flow.
 It does **not** decide whether NRW evidence is valid or whether the effect executes.

 ## Explicit nonclaims